mackaytc/covid-resources/data/README.md

 # Overview

+This folder includes both data files for things like social distancing polices, etc. as well as links to useful resources including other data sets, API's, etc. listed below.
+The last section includes a to-do list of sites + data to explore.

 ## File Descriptions

  * [`SAHO-dates.csv`](https://github.com/mackaytc/covid-resources/blob/master/data/SAHO-dates.csv) provides a table of dates when states implemented stay at home orders (SAHO) gathered from the NYT.
 Note that not all states implemented a SAHO.
 File generated 4.19.2020 -- [link to NYT page here.](www.nytimes.com/interactive/2020/us/coronavirus-stay-at-home-order.html)